 The salinera is very important to the flamingos.The salt factory maintains and protects the barrier between the Gulf of Mexico and the salt marshes.The flamingos need the highly saline water for the food it provides(artemia-

 brine shrimp) and the habitat for nesting.
-The salinera needs the the extra salty water to start the salt making process.Without the barrier the number of flamingos would be greatly reduced.
+The salinera needs the extra salty water to start the salt making process.Without the barrier the number of flamingos would be greatly reduced.
 Nearly all of the Yucatan’s flock of 40,000 flamingos nest here.
 It is also the most important feeding area.

 Respecting the rules of the salinera helps to protect the flamingos.
 A healthy and prosperous salinera is necessary for the flamingos.

-As the interest in the pink water has increased ,the Salinera has needed to close the access roads to the ponds.
+Social media has created publicity but has generated false ideas that this is a natural phenomen.As the interest in the pink water has increased the Salinera has needed to close the access roads to the ponds.
 Possible contamination to the ponds and problems with vehicles being driven on the separations between the ponds has forced them to do this.

 Please do not enter or drive on the separations between the ponds.These are private property and you are endangering your vehicle and you can be fined!
 Don’t enter the water and be careful not to contaminate.Suntan lotions,repellents and cosmetics can have a harmful effect.
 In the last pond the chemical in the water can cause effects on the skin.

 The chemical that is added to the pond is not harmful in dilution.The same chemical is used in dilute solutions to decontaminate vegetables,purify water for back packers in wilderness areas and even decontaminate aquariums with the fish still in the tank using a small amount of the crystal(Potassium Permanganate) If you would like pink water you can create it at home by putting a few crystals in a glass of tap water.